uvarc/rc-learning/content/courses/containters-for-hpc/_index.md

 This short course is an introduction to using and building software containers, structured as follows:

 - Introduction to Software Containers
-- Using Containers on Rivanna [Apptainer]
+- Using Containers on HPC [Apptainer]
     - pull and convert Docker containers
     - inspect a container
     - run containers interactively and non-interactively
     - navigate container modules
     - submit container jobs via Slurm
     - create custom Jupyter kernels
-- Building Containers on Rivanna [Apptainer]
+- Building Containers on HPC [Apptainer]
     - definition file
     - best practices
     - registry